A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Introduction Related Works

 \section{Introduction \& Related Works}

 Since the interpretation of \textbf{D}eep \textbf{N}eural \textbf{N}etworks (DNNs) is still under-explored, effectively defending the backdoor attacks (\citet{doan2021backdoor},\citet{287378}, \citet{10.1145/3576915.3616617}) is a huge challenge.
 Among various types of attacks, \textbf{P}oison-only \textbf{B}ackdoor \textbf{A}ttacks (PBAs) are straightforward to execute since they simply involve contaminating the training dataset for DNNs by embedding pre-designed triggers into selected samples.
 Such poisoned models will exhibit attacker-desired behavior when processing triggers implanted samples but retain the fundamental functionality with benign samples.
 Furthermore, \textbf{C}lean-label \textbf{B}ackdoor \textbf{A}ttacks (\textbf{CBAs}) (\citet{huynh2024combat}, \citet{zhao2024exploring}), preserving the ground-truth sample labels, attract volume attention due to their better resilience against manual inspection.
+The above settings correspondingly increase the difficulty of designing effective backdoor attacks.
 Therefore, it is a significant issue to explore an elegant and effective approach to optimize backdoor attacks as effective PCBAs for better applicability and stealthiness.